 Caching is a technique to store the state of data outside of the main storage and store it in high-speed memory to improve performance.
 In a microservices environment, all apps are deployed with their multiple instances across various servers/containers on the hybrid cloud.
-A single caching source is needed in a multicluster Kubernetes environment on cloud to persist data centrally and replicate it on its own caching cluster.
+A single caching source is needed in a multicluster Kubernetes environment on the cloud to persist data centrally and replicate it on its own caching cluster.
 It will serve as a single point of storage to cache data in a distributed environment.

-Following are popular industry-recognized caching servers:
+The following are popular industry-recognized caching servers:

 Redis: It’s one of the most popular distributed caching services.
 It supports different data structures.
-It’s an open source, in-memory data store used by millions of developers as a database, cache, streaming engine and message broker.
+It’s an open-source, in-memory data store used by millions of developers as a database, cache, streaming engine and message broker.
 It also has an enterprise version.
-It can be deployed in containers on private, public and hybrid clouds etc. it provides consistent and faster data synchronization between different data centers.
+It can be deployed in containers on private, public and hybrid clouds etc. It provides consistent and faster data synchronization between different data centers.

 GemFire: It provides distributed in-memory data-grid cache, powered by Apache Geode open source.
 It scales data services on demand to support high performance.
 It’s a key-value store that performs read and write operations at fast speeds.
 It offers highly available parallel message queues, continuous availability and an event-driven architecture to scale dynamically with no downtime.

 It provides multisite replication.
-As data size requirements increase to support high-performance, real-time apps, it can scale linearly with ease.
-Applications get low-latency responses to data-access requests, and always return fresh data.
+As data size requirements increase to support high-performance, real-time apps, they can scale linearly with ease.
+Applications get low-latency responses to data-access requests and always return fresh data.
 It maintains transaction integrity across distributed nodes and supports high-concurrency, low-latency data operations of the application.
 It also provides node failover and cross-data center or multi-data center replication to ensure applications are resilient, whether on-premises or in the cloud.

 Hazelcast: Hazelcast is a distributed computation and storage platform for consistent low-latency querying, aggregation and stateful computation against event streams and traditional data sources.
 It allows you to quickly build resource-efficient, real-time applications.
 You can deploy it at any scale from small edge devices to a large cluster of cloud instances.
 A cluster of Hazelcast nodes share both the data storage and computational load, which can dynamically scale up and down.
 When you add new nodes to the cluster, the data is automatically rebalanced across the cluster.
 The computational tasks (jobs) that are currently in a running state, snapshot their state and scale with processing guarantee.